 This story takes place during the events of The Last Wish.

 Make no mistake, although everything bears the name ‘The Witcher’, they don’t share one universe.
 The events from the books, the video games and the Netflix series are therefore basically independent of each other.
 This gave the makers of the Netflix series the creative freedom not to let the cast exactly match the characters from the books and video games in terms of appearance, for example which can be seen especially with Triss Merigold.
-That’s why we officially use three different parts in The Witcher Timeline:
+That’s why we distinguish three seperate timelines: for the books, the games and the Netflixseries.

 Yet everything is based on the same source material: the books of the Polish writer Andrzej Sapkowski.
 Sapkowski started writing some short stories in the 1980s, starring Geralt or Rivia.
 Those stories were later compiled again, meaning that in the first years the publications and the chronological order were not quite the same.